ParthS28/emilemale.github.io/README.md

 #### Monday

-Initial reading of Emile Male has given me the following ideas for pre-processing.
+Initial reading of Émile Mâle has given me the following ideas for pre-processing.

 - Currently, I am only creating coordinates for a single word like mary or crown but in text group of words are also used for example, "Our Mother" for mary, "Saint John", "New testament".
 Capturing these group of words will be useful.
 - Words like "dove" should be grouped to bird for our use-case.